Welcome to the Mental Health and You! “Worksheets” page, a list of printable handouts.

 Addiction/self-knowledge – if you could live your life over.
 If you could repeat your life, this worksheet looks into what you’d repeat and what you’d do differently.

 Problem-solving – Just talk to the problem.
 A 2 page worksheet that helps the reader take on problems by literally talking to them.
-Bizarre but apparently effective.
+Bizarre but, according to studies, very effective.
 Based on narrative therapy.

 Addiction – Mistakes I’ve made because of addiction.
 Addiction drives many people to do things they regret.
 This worksheet is about regrets — as well as ways to overcome them.
 See the article Overcoming guilt for more ways to deal with past mistakes and regrets.